somebloke1/chroma_mcp_server/docs/developer_guide.md

 * **UVX Cache Issues:** If `uvx` seems stuck on an old version after a release or install, try refreshing its cache: `uvx --refresh chroma-mcp-server --version`
 * **Dependency Conflicts:** Ensure your Hatch environment is clean (`hatch env remove default && hatch env create`) or run tests with `./scripts/test.sh --clean`.
 * **Release Script Errors:** Ensure `curl` and `jq` are installed.
 Check PyPI/TestPyPI credentials if publishing fails.
 * **Embedding Function Mismatch Errors:** If you change the embedding function (via `.env` or `--embedding-function` argument) for a project with existing ChromaDB collections, subsequent operations (like queries or using the analysis client) might fail with an `Embedding function name mismatch` error.
 This means the embedding function your client is *currently* configured to use doesn't match the function name stored in the collection's metadata.
-To fix this, use the `chroma-client update-collection-ef` command to update the collection's metadata to match your current client setting.
-See the [chroma-client documentation](scripts/chroma-client.md#update-collection-ef) for usage.
+To fix this, use the `chroma-mcp-client update-collection-ef` command to update the collection's metadata to match your current client setting.
+See the [chroma-mcp-client documentation](scripts/chroma-mcp-client.md#update-collection-ef) for usage.

 ## CLI Arguments